From the Mind

 High performance is a decision about standards, not a gift.
 Average effort produces average results.
 Mediocrity is a trap dressed up as a plateau, and the only way out is action scaled beyond what feels reasonable.

-Break The Pact: How Limiting Beliefs Keep You Losing
+Limiting Beliefs: How They Keep You Losing

 Identity Reprogramming: Designed to Win, Programmed to Fail